abeals/macnix/README.md

-# nix configuration for my work mac
+# nix configuration for my work mac: Aaron's variant

+## Aaron's comments

+_[AB] This is a lot like Anders' version upstream, but customized for my usage._

+I have concerns about upgrading packages installed via nix, because I want to keep things as up to date as possible for security purposes.
+However, I'm optimistic that the flakes approach will work.

+## Anders' orginal comments

 Largely based on examples from https://github.com/ryan4yin/nix-darwin-kickstarter/